zalando/restful-api-guidelines/http/Http.md

 There are different ways of supplying a set of values as a query parameter.
 One particular type should be selected and stated explicitly in the API definition.
-The OpenAPI property `[collectionFormat](http://swagger.io/specification/)` is used to specify the the format of the query parameter.
+The OpenAPI property `[collectionFormat](http://swagger.io/specification/)` is used to specify the format of the query parameter.

 Only the `csv` or `multi` formats should be used for multi-value query parameters as described below.